ddinchev/macbook-bootstrap/README.md

 customise it with the truly awesome zsh framework [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), install popular software for development, as well as everyday programs.

-**But all steps are automated with a a `bootstrap.sh` script** that does that with few prompts to confirm each step.

-And finally I have added my personal `.gitconfig` file with handy shortcuts and tools to support [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.
+Finally, I have added my personal `.gitconfig` file with handy shortcuts and tools to support [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.
 It is meant to be forked, customised with your personal software list and ran.

+**All steps are automated with a a `bootstrap.sh` script** that does that with few prompts to confirm each step.

 ## How to use this repository